 It’s hard to beat the Pacific Coast Highway when it comes to incredible coastal scenery.

 Boasting spectacular views of the Pacific every mile of the way, this coastal highway is one of the most spectacular American road trips.
-Even though the route can be extended to the states of Oregon and Washington, this itinerary will take you along the California portion of the drive from San Francisco to Los Angeles.
+Even though the route can be extended to the states of Oregon and Washington, this itinerary will take you along the California portion of the drive from San Francisco to San Diego.

 Along the way, you’ll be treated to some of the best attractions California has to offer, get to visit several state parks, pass through picturesque seaside towns, and of course, have options aplenty to stop at several beaches!